Lesson 2 Journey Through the Pages

 Authors ____ spend weeks, months, or even years coming up with the perfect opening line for their books.

-Let’s take a look at some of ____
+Let’s ____ a look at some of them.

 “All children, except one, grow up.”